Skip to main content

 CoSAI recommends network segmentation, localhost binding, and DNS rebinding protection.
 The gap: network isolation is enforced by infrastructure and produces no application-layer governance evidence.
 If an agent connects to a shadow MCP server through DNS rebinding, the legitimate server's logs show nothing.

-The Portal is the sole network path between the agent and MCP servers (Claim 1(e)).
+The Portal is deployed as the sole network path between the agent and MCP servers.
 The sealed artifact specifies the authorized upstream by identity (URL, TLS certificate fingerprint, service mesh identity).
 The Portal validates upstream identity on every connection.
-Even if network isolation fails, the Portal refuses traffic to any server not matching the sealed reference.
+Even if network isolation fails, the Portal seals a DENY decision for any server not matching the sealed reference; refusing that traffic in path is a per-deployment property of how the Portal is wired.

-For Kubernetes, the admission webhook (failurePolicy: Fail) prevents pods from starting without a sealed artifact.
-Combined with Envoy ext_authz gRPC, enforcement spans application layer (Portal) and service mesh layer (sidecar), producing signed receipts at both.
+For Kubernetes, when wired as an admission webhook (failurePolicy: Fail), pods are refused without a sealed artifact.
+Combined with Envoy ext_authz gRPC, the sealed-decision-and-receipt path spans the application layer (Portal) and service mesh layer (sidecar), producing signed receipts at both.
+These admission-webhook and proxy-layer behaviors are per-deployment wiring.

 T12: Logging, Monitoring, and Auditability